 EditTextview canvas (the canvas is passed into the overridden

 onDraw()method).
 The super.onDraw() method is called before the method ends.
-The superclass method should be invoked, but in this case, we do it at the end after we have painted the lines we want to include.
+The superclass method should be invoked, and in this case, we do it at the end after we have painted the lines we want to include.

 Use the Custom Component

 We now have our custom component, but how can we use it?
 In the NotePad example, the custom component is used directly from the declarative layout, so take a look at

 note_editor.xmlin the res/layout folder.

 <view xmlns:android="http://schemas.android.com/apk/res/android" class="com.example.android.notepad.NoteEditor$LinedEditText" android:id="@+id/note" android:layout_width="match_parent" android:layout_height="match_parent" android:background="@android:color/transparent" android:padding="5dp" android:scrollbars="vertical" android:fadingEdge="vertical" android:gravity="top" android:textSize="22sp" android:capitalize="sentences" />

 The custom component is created as a generic view in the XML, and

 the class is specified using the full package.
 Note also that the